Impracticality

 Having Tea

 I love tea and I believe it compliments movement so well that I include it in my (free) initial consultations along with any serene place that I can find to enjoy it all.
 It feels as though I am able to offer a calming experience to an otherwise extremely active profession, and to a potentially extremely active client.
-The tea I use is biodynamic certified loose leaf made hot in a variety of pure flavors prepared as simple as possible with clean water and traditional wares all while maintaining environmental friendliness as much as possible; something that is important to me and this business.
+The tea I use is biodynamic certified loose leaf brewed hot in a variety of pure flavors prepared as simple as possible with clean water and traditional wares all while maintaining environmental friendliness as much as possible; something that is important to me and this business.

 Programing Your Sessions